Skip to main content

 Samoan Village Chief, NPAS, Project Partner

-Collaborative Efforts of Backyard Buoys: Uniting U.S. IOOS Associations, Indigenous Partners, Ocean Wave Buoy Developers, and Educational Entities
+Collaborative Efforts of Backyard Buoys: Uniting U.S. IOOS Associations, Indigenous and Community Partners, Ocean Wave Buoy Developers, and Educational Entities

 Pacific Northwest: